toliaqat/xenon-wiki/Example-Service-Tutorial.md

 ### POST Example

 Create a new instance by issuing a POST.
 If no body is supplied the child service will have a default initial state and a random selflink.
-See [multi node deployment](./Developer-deployments#create-a-service) for the complete example.

 ```sh
 $ curl -X POST -H "Content-type: application/json" -d '{"documentSelfLink":"niki","name":"n"}' http://localhost:8000/core/examples